Combining Type Checking and Set Constraint Solving to Improve Automated Software Verification: A type system for

+Rule \textsc{Sum} is given for a simple case to keep the presentation manageable; it can be easily extended to any number of constructors.
+Note that a sum constructor can be used in only one sum type, and that there must be at least two constructors in a sum type.

 As can be seen, several function symbols are polymorphic.
 In particular, the type of a term of the form $\ut{u}?a$ is given by its first argument.
-Elements of $\At$ are accepted as terms only if they are part of an $\Etype$ in $\Gamma$; otherwise they have to be used as the second argument of terms of the form $\ut{b}?a$.
-As terms must have exactly one type, any $a \in \At$ can belong to at most one $\Etype$ in $\Gamma$.
+As terms must have exactly one type, any $a \in \At$ can be used as the constructor of at most one $\Utype$ in $\Gamma$.
 The type of a variable is the type given in its declaration through the $\Dec$ predicate in $\Gamma$.
-With this type system the set $\{\ac{a}, 1, \{2\}, (5,\ac{b})\}$ shown in Section \ref{motiv} is ruled out.

-Next, we give the type of predicate symbols in $\Pi_C$.
-In this case the type of each symbol is given by giving the type of each of its arguments.
-We write $\Rtype(\tau_1,\tau_2)$ as a shortcut for $\Stype(\Ptype(\tau_1,\tau_2))$.
-Clearly, $\Rtype$ represents the type of binary relations.

-\begin{definition}[Type of predicate symbols] The type of each predicate symbol in $\Pi_C$ is defined in Figure \ref{f:typepred}.
-The verbose type judgment for any predicate $\pi \in \Pi_C$ would be $\tjud{\pi:\mathsf{pred}}$, where \textsf{pred} would correspond to the type of predicates \cite{DBLP:journals/tplp/FagesC01}.
-However, we consider that in the context of CLP this is understood and so we omit extending the type system with \textsf{pred} and completing type judgments of predicates with it.
-Hence, a type judgment such as $\tjud{\pi}$ can be read as `predicate $\pi$ is correctly typed', for any $\pi \in \Pi_C$. \end{definition}

-Again, several predicates are polymorphic.
-Besides, it is worth to be noticed that in untyped formalisms a constraint such as $1 \neq (2,4)$ would usually be deemed as a true proposition while in $\LSET$ such a constraint is ill-typed and thus rejected.
+With this type system a set such as $\{\ac{a}, 1, \{2\}, (5,4)\}$ is ruled out because not all of its elements are of the same type.
+However, that set can be encoded as $\{\ac{a}, \ac{n}(1), \ac{s}(\{2\}), \ac{p}((5,4))\}$, where $\ac{a}$, $\ac{n}$, $\ac{s}$ and $\ac{p}$ are constructors of a $\Utype$ type.
+If in a $\Utype$ all constructors are nullary terms then we write $\Etype([a_1,\dots,a_n])$ to emphasize the fact that the sum is actually defining an enumeration.